DPT-RP1/DigitalPaperApp/README.md

   insert-note-template name path          Inserts a new note template from the specified file, with the specified name get-configuration path                  Saves the system configuration to a local file at <path>
   set-configuration path                  Send the system configuration from a local file at <path>
-  root [-dryrun]                          Roots the device, builds the pkg inline from the repo files (no surprise) diag fetch remote-path local-path       Downloads a files from the diagnostic mode, after root.
-See doc/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) unpack pkg target-directory             Unpacks an update pkg file into a data and animation archives adb list-extensions                     Lists all extensions installed on the Digital Paper adb fetch-extension name local-path     Retrieve extension descriptors as return by dpt adb list-extensions adb setup-extension name component action icon-path Setup an extension (apk intent launcher) for the official app launcher. adb remove-extension name               Removes a user-space extension, do not use to delete offical apps. help                                    Prints this message
+  root [-dryrun]                          BETA - Roots the device diag fetch remote-path local-path       BETA - Downloads a files from the diagnostic mode, after root.
+See doc/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) unpack pkg target-directory             Unpacks an update pkg file into a data and animation archives adb list-extensions                     Lists all extensions installed on the Digital Paper adb fetch-extension name local-path     Retrieve extension descriptors as return by dpt adb list-extensions adb setup-extension name component action icon-path Setup an extension (apk intent launcher) for the official app launcher. adb remove-extension name               Removes a user-space extension, do not use to delete offical apps. adb install-apk local-path              Installs an APK and enables it in the launcher help                                    Prints this message
 ```